 Yes, international or out-of-state field placements are possible, but require some extra planning.
-The School offers special programs such as the Global Activities Scholarship Program, Jewish Communal Leadership Program, National Community Scholars Program, and Peace Corps Masters at Michigan which all include field placement experience outside of Michigan.
-If you are interested in such placements you should apply to these programs early and contact the Office of Global Activities: 734.936.1964 or firstname.lastname@example.org.
+The School offers special programs such as the Global Activities Scholars Program, Jewish Communal Leadership Program, National Community Scholars Program, and Masters Press enter to read full text...

 Students may complete a minor in a Practice Method but not in a Practice Area.
 Students have the option of selecting a Minor Practice Method in any one of the three Practice Methods in which they do not concentrate.
 Minor method requirements include two advanced method courses and 171 hours of advanced field work related to the minor method.
 Selecting a minor may limit field placement options and also limits elective course options.